-LiDAR information collected in 2019 shows where the tallest trees in the city can be found.
-While trees of 30 m are not uncommon in the city, the tallest trees of 40, 50, or even 60 m are almost all found in forested natural areas.
-The tallest tree in the city is more than 65 m in height, the same height as the Bentley Newport Village - a 22-storey apartment complex.
-Port Moody's tallest trees tend to occur in mature forests, or in productive young forests that are approaching maturity (Figure 20).
-The productive forest environment means that even young trees can become quite tall.
-Native temperate rainforest species like Douglas-fir and western hemlock will rapidly gain height to try and out-compete their peers for sunlight.
+LiDAR information collected in 2019 shows where the tallest trees in the city can be found (Figure 20).
+While trees of 30 m are not uncommon in the city, the tallest trees are almost all found in forested natural areas.
+Belcarra Regional Park contains trees exceeding 65 meters in height, equivalent to a 22-storey apartment complex like the Bentley Newport Village.

+Port Moody's tallest trees tend to occur in mature forests, or in productive young forests that are approaching maturity in the city's northern neighbourhoods (Figure 20).
+In productive forest environments, even young trees can become quite tall.
+Native temperate rainforest species like Douglasfir and western hemlock will rapidly gain height to try and out-compete their peers for sunlight.
 There is a relative absence of these tall trees in the city's central, southern, and southwestern neighbourhoods.
-While a few tall trees can be found south of Burrard Inlet, residents in this part of Port Moody don't have the same access to these unique trees.

-Figure 20.
+Figure 19.
 Tree heights within forested natural areas